-Azusa Pacific University was last reaccredited by WSCUC in 2013 and is preparing for the next reaffirmation visit in fall 2021.
+Azusa Pacific University was last reaccredited by WSCUC in 2013 and is preparing for the next reaffirmation visit in spring 2022.

 In addition to WSCUC accreditation, APU holds several other discipline-focused accreditations across its schools and colleges.
 View the full list of APU’s accreditations.

 Learn more about the benefits of attending an accredited school and how it demonstrates a college’s commitment to offering students the best academic experience possible.